Video: Irena Savakova | Transforming the Urban Fabric

-In our video series on design, Irena Savakova discusses her fascination with the urban fabric of cities and the architectural experiences of their inhabitants, made better by design.
-Transcript below.
+In our Design Shorts video series, Irena Savakova discusses her fascination with the urban fabric of cities and the architectural experiences of their inhabitants, made better by design.

 Every move, every change in geometry, results in how people will experience the world around them.